jeeves1618/Spring-Learnings/Readme.txt

+The first day of the rest of your life awaits!

 Primary Functions of a Spring Container
 1. Create and Manage Objects (Inversion of Control)
 2. Inject Object's Dependencies (Dependency Injection)